WorldPath AIWORLDPATH•AI

 • Path to EU Citizenship: After legal residence — with minimal physical presence — holders may apply for Portuguese citizenship and an EU passport ranked 5th globally (184 visa-free destinations).
 Timeline: currently 5 years, changing to 10 years once the April 2026 Nationality Law enters into force.

-• Schengen Travel from Day One: Residence permit holders enjoy visa-free travel across all 29 Schengen Area countries immediately upon card issuance.
+• Schengen Travel from Day One: Residence permit holders enjoy visa-free travel across all 29 countries immediately upon card issuance.

 • Minimal Physical Presence: 7 days in Portugal during the first year, and 14 days per subsequent 2-year renewal period — one of Europe's lightest requirements.